 Aging and Cognitive Health Evaluation in Elders (ACHIEVE)

 This study is a multi-site randomized controlled trial, where older adults with hearing loss are randomized to either a hearing intervention (hearing needs assessment, fitting of hearing devices, education/counseling) or successful aging intervention (individual sessions with a health educator covering healthy aging topics), and assessed semi-annually for 3 years.
-The ARCT lab was the quality control site for this trial.
+The ARCT lab designed the hearing intervention provided in the ACHIEVE Study and was responsible for intervention quality assurance and quality control.

 Status: Closed